Meet our Team

 Debbie is a native of Massachusetts, meaning that she knows many people who are funnier than Steve.
 She holds an Ed.M. in Education Policy and Management from the Harvard Graduate School of Education and a B.A. in English Literature from Swarthmore College.
 She has lived and worked all along the Northeast corridor in Boston, Philadelphia, and New York City.

-Francesca Moree is an analyst at Impact Catalysts, where she provides research and project management for client engagements.
+Francesca Moree is an associate consultant at Impact Catalysts, where she provides research and project management for client engagements.
 Prior to joining Impact Catalysts, Francesca was an analyst at Root Cause, where she conducted research and project management for strategic planning, business planning, and evaluation engagements.
 She was also part of the business development team and supported sales and marketing efforts.

 Prior to her nonprofit consulting work, Francesca worked in international human rights and development.
 She was a fellow at Polaris, a nonprofit leader in the global fight against human trafficking, working on their Global Hotlines Program.
 Before this, she worked as a program development and evaluation officer at VOICE 4 Girls, an education and empowerment initiative focused on marginalized girls in Hyderabad, India.
 Originally from Chicago, Francesca has lived in Connecticut, D.C., and Uganda.
 When she’s not ignoring Steve’s jokes, she runs marathons, volunteers as a sexual assault crisis counselor, and is currently training to be a birth doula.

-Amanda Zieselman is an analyst at Impact Catalysts, where she leads research and project management for client engagements.
+Amanda Zieselman is an associate consultant at Impact Catalysts, where she leads research and project management for client engagements.
 Amanda also serves as the part-time Executive Director of Health Advocacy Innovations, a global health nonprofit that she co-founded as an undergraduate at Dartmouth.
 At HAI, she led her organization through strategic planning, fund development, and formation of programmatic partnerships.
 Amanda has a passion for social justice and medical anthropology, with a focus on people.
 She graduated from Dartmouth College, with an academic background in neuroscience, anthropology and global health.
 She has also worked with underserved populations in the Upper Valley region of Vermont and New Hampshire.
 A Massachusetts native, Amanda still laughs at Steve’s jokes, despite our best efforts to discourage her.

 Kalila Jackson-Spieker is an advisor to Impact Catalysts.
 She is also a Project Associate at ReThink Health, where she is part of team working to remake our troubled health system into one that is centered on the well-being and productivity of our people and the vibrancy of our communities.
 She has also worked as an analyst at Root Cause and as a Nonprofit Capacity Building Fellow at Third Sector New England.
 At Root Cause, she co-chaired the firm’s equity committee and guided the development of a new organizational approach to equity.